dact-chant/PyCantus/docs/source/development_docs.md

 - `apply_filter()`
 - `get_operations_history_string()`

-Their description can be found in reference documentation.
+Their description can be found in the reference documentation.

 #### Property Methods
-Some of the methods of `Corpus` are decorated with `@property` so that they can be called as property (attribute) of the object, because that is the intuitive comprehension we have about them.
+Some of the methods of `Corpus` are decorated with `@property` so that they can be called as properties (attribute) of the object, because that is the intuitive comprehension we have about them.

 - `to_csv_row` - "returns" string value, method constructs the correct string representing the Chant record as a row of CSV file (used e.g. in `Corpus.export_to_csv` method)
 - `sources` - getter of `_sources`